-Cannabis may increase the risk of schizophrenia, particularly in adolescents or young adults who use it frequently.
+Cannabis may increase the risk of schizophrenia, particularly in people with a genetic predisposition for developing schizophrenia.

 Schizophrenia is a mental illness that alters how people think, feel, and behave.
 Schizophrenia can cause psychosis, in which a person loses some contact with reality and may experience symptoms such as hallucinations and delusions.

 Weed, which people may also refer to as cannabis or marijuana, may be a

 This article looks at the link between cannabis use and schizophrenia symptoms.
 It also outlines the treatment options and explains when to contact a doctor.

 According to a 2021 article, cannabis use is a risk factor for developing a mental health condition or making an existing one worse.

 Adolescents or young adults who consistently use cannabis may risk developing a psychotic disorder, such as schizophrenia.
 People with a genetic predisposition to schizophrenia may have an increased risk.

 Up to 25–30% of people who visit the emergency department due to cannabis use will have symptoms such as:

 The mind-altering component of cannabis is delta-9-tetrahydrocannabinol (THC).
 Cannabis also contains other compounds that are chemically related to THC.
 These are called cannabinoids.